soyrochus/unfoldfate/README.md

 # UnfoldFate: A Tarot Reading Application

-UnfoldFate is a demo application for near 100% generated code by and AI.
+UnfoldFate is a demo application for near 100% generated code by an AI.
 It is a Tarot reading application built using [NiceGUI](https://nicegui.io/).
-This project demonstrates the capabilities of the OpenAI 03-mini-high model (and equivalent) in generating functional code with minimal human intervention.
+This project demonstrates the capabilities of the OpenAI 03-mini-high model in generating functional code with minimal human intervention.

 ## Installation